-Aquatic microbial cell count samples are collected at all NEON aquatic sites at the same time and location as surface water chemistry samples (AD[09]).
+Aquatic surface water microbial samples are collected at all NEON aquatic sites at the same time and location as surface water chemistry samples (AD[13]).
 At stream sites, 1 sample is collected from the thalweg <1 m downstream of the downstream sensor set (S2) on each sampling date.
 Samples represent the water column, so care is taken to avoid stirring up sediments that may contaminate the sample.

-At river (non-wadeable stream) sites, cell count samples are collected just downstream of the sensor set or profiling buoy (station = 'c0') (Figure 1).
+At river (non-wadeable stream) sites, surface water microbe samples are collected just downstream of the sensor set or profiling buoy (station = 'c0') (Figure 1).
 If the river is non-stratified, samples are collected at 0.5 m depth.
 If the river is stratified, an epilimnion sample is collected at 0.5 m (station = 'c1') and an integrated sample is collected from the hypolimion (station = 'c2').
 Care is taken to avoid contamination from sediments suspended by the boat motor or anchor.

-At lake sites, samples are collected near the profiling buoy, the inlet sensor, and outlet sensor (Figure 2).
-Near the buoy, sampling depth is dependent on the presence or absence of lake stratification.
+At flow-through lake sites, samples are collected near the profiling buoy, the inlet sensor, and outlet sensor (Figure 1).
+In seepage lakes with no defined inlet and outlet, samples are only collected near the profiling buoy.
+Near the buoy, sampling depth is dependent on the presence or absence of lake stratification (Figure 2).
 In an unstratified lake, the sample is collected near the surface at 0.5 m depth.
 In a stratified lake, additional samples are collected from the hypolimnion, in addition to the surface water sample.
 In lakes with a shallow hypolimnion (<4 m), the sample is collected from the midpoint of the hypolimnion.
-In lakes with a deeper hypolimnion (>4 m), an integrated sample is collected throughout the hypolimnion.
-Samples collected near the inlet and outlet sensor sets are collected near the surface at 0.5 m depth.
-See AOS Protocol and Procedure: Aquatic Microbial Sampling (AD[06]) and AOS Protocol and Procedure: Water Chemistry Sampling in Surface Waters and Groundwater (AD[09]) for additional details.
+In lakes with a deeper hypolimnion (>4 m), an integrated sample is collected near the surface at 0.5 m depth.
+See AOS Protocol and Procedure: Aquatic Microbial Sampling (AD[10]) and AOS Protocol and Procedure: Water Sampling in Surface Waters and Groundwater (AD[13]) for additional details.